 Lamisse Hamouda

-Lamisse is a writer, creative producer, youth worker, abolition feminist, and lover of all things creative from Naarm, and currently based in Meanjin.
-Her pronouns are She/Her.
-Lamisse is from an Arab-diaspora/white-settler background—she seeks to find ways to live ethically on stolen land and contribute to the decolonisation of Australia.
+Lamisse Hamouda is a writer, creative producer, and abolition feminist from Naarm/Melbourne, based in Meanjin/Brisbane.
 Lamisse spent five years as a youth worker, working alongside young people seeking asylum and refuge in Australia.
 During this time, she completed a Bachelor of Arts (Governance and International Relations) at the University of Sydney.
-While a university student, Lamisse attended the 60th United Nations Commission on the Status of Women as a Global Voices Scholar, and was a student at the United Nations Alliance of Civilisations Summer School.
-Lamisse also featured in the Australian documentary, ‘The Mosque Next Door.’
-Her poetry was published in the anthology, “Arab, Australian, Other: Stories of Race and Identity” and her written work has appeared in publications such as The Age, New Matilda, Hot Chicks with Big Brains, and Djed Press.
-She is currently an associate producer at Metro Arts and runs the Logan-based open-mic, Poetry in the Park.
+While there, she attended the 60th United Nations Commission on the Status of Women as a Global Voices Scholar, and was a student at the United Nations Alliance of Civilisations Summer School.
+She also featured in the Australian documentary, The Mosque Next Door.
+Her writing was published in the anthology Arab, Australian, Other: Stories of Race and Identity and in The Age, New Matilda, Hot Chicks with Big Brains, and Djed Press.
+She is an associate producer at Metro Arts and runs the Logan-based open-mic event Poetry in the Park.
 Her first book will be published with Pantera Press in 2022.

 Serina O'Connor